 These service fees ensure that you have flexibility when it comes to sending your scores to colleges, verifying your results, or obtaining reports after the test.

-By understanding all the SAT exam fees associated with the SAT, you can better plan and budget for your testing experience.
+These SAT exam fees in rupees can add up quickly, especially if you’re applying to multiple universities abroad.
+By understanding all the SAT exam fees in India, you can better plan and budget for your testing experience.

-Once you know the fees, the next step is selecting a payment method that works for you.
+Once you know the SAT exam fees in India, the next step is selecting a payment method that works for you.
 Let's explore the available payment options.

 Payment Methods for SAT 2025

-These options are designed to ensure that students can easily manage their payments without facing complications.
+These options are designed to ensure that students can easily manage their SAT exam registration fee payments without facing complications.

-Here’s an overview of the available payment methods for the SAT:
+Here’s an overview of the available payment methods for the SAT exam fee:

 This option is available for U.S. residents, but payments must be received within a specific window.
 Payments by check or money order should be sent to the College Board's payment processing center.

-• Fee Waivers: Fee waivers are available for U.S. 11th and 12th-grade students who meet specific income criteria.
+Fee Waivers: SAT exam fee waivers are available for U.S. 11th and 12th-grade students who meet specific income criteria.
 Eligible students can get up to two free SAT registrations and additional benefits like free score reports.
+This significantly reduces the overall SAT exam fee burden.

 If you're someone facing financial challenges, fee waivers can make the SAT more accessible.
 Here’s what you need to know about them for 2025.